I Can't Keep Quiet

 And, I won't keep quiet.

 What can turn an introvert into an extrovert?
 What can make a blind man see?
-What can make the wind and rains behave?
+What can make the wind and waves behave?

 Jesus can.
 Jesus all by Himself... and I just can't keep quiet about it.